SeLite/SeLite.github.io/HandlingData.md

   * the external data source is used read-only by the app and
   * there is no direct/indirect write flow from the application to that data and
-  * the test can access the data
+  * the [script] can access the data

-then have the test use that data (via a back door).
+then have the [script] use that data (via a back door).
 That's fairly easy between SeLite and webservices.
 However, if the data source is a of some other type, then you'll need either (in order of complexity)

   * a webservice adapter on the server-side, or
   * a plugin/extension for Firefox (possibly a binary XPCOM component), or
   * custom-compiled Firefox with a target data source client and a [Core extension] of Selenium IDE in Javascript

 If the app writes to the external data source (directly or indirectly), then treat it like another app DB.
-Have your test use (read and update) a writable copy of that external data (transformed to SQLite).
+Have your [script] use (read and update) a writable copy of that external data (transformed to SQLite).
 You'll need script(s) to populate those table(s), so you can change and re-load the copy in future.

 # No column name _toString_ #
 You must not have a DB column with name `toString`.
 That's because Javascript objects representing DB records have method `toString()` for convenience.